PLEASE SEE OUR COMPANION HISTORIES

 • In late 1973, 367 Rimpau Boulevard—touted as "one of Hancock Park's finest"—was on the market asking $185,000.
 The following March, it was still being offered for the same price, now to "those who can afford the best"

-• The history of 367 Rimpau Boulevard from 1973 into the early 1990s is so far something of a mystery.
-By 1993, Sheldon W. Urlik, proprietor of an electrical-signage supply business and noted collector of classical and flamenco guitars, was in residence.
-During his tenure, Urlik carried out various interior remodelings and added a swimming pool to the property.
+• By 1973 and certainly by 1993, Sheldon W. Urlik, proprietor of an electrical-signage supply business and noted collector of classical and flamenco guitars, was in residence at 367 Rimpau Boulevard.
+He had lived previously at 608 South Highland Avenue in Hancock Park.
+During his tenure, Urlik carried out various interior remodelings and added a swimming pool to 367.
 A subsequent owner has performed his own interior alterations and replaced the roof

 The sunroom of 367 Rimpau Boulevard as originally configured; information provided with the image